Glossary of Terms

 Biochemical marker: Substances found in blood and urine that can be tested to determine the rate of bone turnover in a person.

-Body mass index (BMI): A measurement of body size that includes both height and multiplied by 704.5.
+Body mass index (BMI): A measurement of body fat in adults, based on a person’s height and weight.

 Bone mass: The density or quantity of bone.

-Bone mineral density (BMD) tests (DXA / DEXA): is a safe, painless and non-invasive tests to evaluate bone mineral density.
+Bone mineral density (BMD) tests (DXA / DEXA): This is a safe, painless and non-invasive test to evaluate bone mineral density.

 Bone modelling: A process that takes place in childhood and adolescence in which bone is removed and more is replaced.
 For healthy bones during bone growth, the amount of new bone being formed should exceed the amount of old bone being broken down.